Converting from Dataplane NAT to VPF NAT

 Outbound NAT

 VPF uses rulesets on interfaces to define what happens on ingress and egress.
-This is different from dataplane NAT, which uses configuration flags for inside/outside on interfaces to determine how to perform outbound NAT.
+This is different from dataplane NAT, which used configuration flags for inside/outside on interfaces to determine how to perform outbound NAT.

-Dataplane NAT automatically performs NAT for subnets on inside interfaces as traffic egresses via outside interfaces.
+Dataplane NAT automatically performed NAT for subnets on inside interfaces as traffic egresses via outside interfaces.
 VPF requires matching subnets explicitly, either in NAT rules directly or by using tables.
 VPF can also match much more narrowly and only perform NAT for specific sources or destinations (Source and Destination Address Matching), specific protocols (Protocol Options), and based on other matching criteria.
 See VPF NAT Rules for details.

 The small example NAT rule below is from the Zero-to-Ping NAT Section, which performs source NAT and port translation for the 172.16.1.0/24 subnet as the traffic exits the WAN interface, using the IP address on the WAN interface as the translated source.